oam-dev/kube-webhook-certgen/README.md

   kube-webhook-certgen patch [flags]

 Flags:
+      --crds stringArray              if set, will patch crd conversion.webhook.clientConfig.caBundle with the generated ca in secret
   -h, --help                          help for patch
       --namespace string              Namespace of the secret where certificate information will be read from --patch-failure-policy string   If set, patch the webhooks with this failure policy.
 Valid options are Ignore or Fail